 Is there a correlation between Type 2 Diabetes and Oral Health?
 For the nearly 30 million Americans who have Type 2 Diabetes, many may be surprised to hear about an unforeseen complication that is associated with their condition – bad oral health.

 There is in fact an increased prevalence of gum disease among diabetes suffers.
-Type 2 Diabetics can add serious gum disease to the long list of other complications associated with the dangerous symptoms of uncontrolled diabetes, including blindness, heart disease, stroke and kidney disease.
+Type 2 Diabetics can add serious gum disease to the long list of other complications associated with the dangerous symptoms of uncontrolled diabetes.
+This includes blindness, heart disease, stroke and kidney disease.

 What is the Connection between Type 2 Diabetes and Oral Health?

 Emerging research suggests that the relationship between serious gum disease and Type 2 Diabetes is a two-way street.
-Not only are people with diabetes mellitus type 2 more disposed to serious gum disease, but serious gum disease can also have the potential to affect blood glucose control, and can contribute to the development of Type 2 Diabetes and other health issues including heart disease.
+Not only are people with diabetes mellitus type 2 more disposed to serious gum disease, but this condition can also have the potential to affect blood glucose control.
+It can also contribute to the development of Type 2 Diabetes and other health issues including heart disease.

-People with diabetes are also at higher risk of various oral health problems, such as gingivitis, an early stage of gum disease, and periodontitis which is serious gum disease – but why is this?
+People with diabetes are also at higher risk of various oral health problems, such as gingivitis.
+This is an early stage of gum disease, and periodontitis, which is serious gum disease.

-Simply put, people with Type 2 Diabetes are at an amplified risk of developing serious gum disease, because they are more vulnerable to bacterial infection.
-This means that they have a reduced ability to fight any bacteria that could potentially invade their gums, and swollen bleeding gums allows bacteria from the mouth to enter the bloodstream and lead to other health issues.
+Simply put, people with Type 2 Diabetes are at an amplified risk of developing serious gum disease.
+They are more vulnerable to bacterial infection.
+This means that they have a reduced ability to fight any bacteria that could potentially invade their gums.
+In addition, swollen bleeding gums allows bacteria from the mouth to enter the bloodstream and lead to other health issues.